TartuDen/BMR_Generator/README.md

 ![alt text](./public/img/header.png)

 **Main Equipment**
-1. **Reactor** drop down list we select reactor 002-17; Second reacotor in second dd list will remain empty, our process requires only one reactor.
+1. **Reactor** drop-down list we select reactor 002-17; Second reactor in second dd list will remain empty, our process requires only one reactor.
 2. **Oven** - 012-13
 3. **Balances** - 007-42 and 007-10;
 4. **Peristaltic pump** - 001-13;